vesuxyz/docs/docs/curators/pools/create-pool.md

 **1. Define Pool**
 - Name of your pool.
-- Set a Starknet account as owner.
+- Enter the Starknet wallet address that will be the curator (pool owner).

 ![create-pool-1.png](images/create-pool-1.png)